Reg Keys: Biography

 In 2015, the BBC announced that it was to produce a biographical drama film about Keys' life called Reg.
-In the film, broadcast on 6 June 2016, Keys was portrayed by Academy Award-nominated actor Tim Roth and the script was by Jimmy McGovern and Robert Pugh.
+In the film, broadcast on 6 June 2016, Keys was portrayed by Academy Award-nominated actor Tim Roth.
+It was directed by David Blair from a script by Jimmy McGovern and Robert Pugh.

 Spectre

-In August 2006, Reg Keys and other relatives of military personnel killed in Iraq announced the creation of a new political party named Spectre.
-The party's aims and objectives included bringing the Government to account for misleading Parliament over Iraq, supporting wounded troops returning from Iraq, raising serving soldiers’ concerns over Iraq and highlight equipment and system failures.
-At the launch it was stated that the party planned to contest more than 70 seats currently held by pro-war Labour MPs, including Foreign Secretary Margaret Beckett, Ruth Kelly, the Communities and Local Government secretary and Jack Straw, Leader of the Commons.
-Keys also aimed to stand candidates in Parliamentary by-elections.

-In the event Spectre was never registered as a political party with the Electoral Commission, and did not contest any by-elections or any seat at the 2010 general election.
+In August 2006, Keys and other relatives of military personnel killed in Iraq announced the creation of a new political party named Spectre.
+The party's aims and objectives included bringing the government to account for misleading Parliament over Iraq, supporting wounded troops returning from Iraq, raising serving soldiers' concerns over Iraq, and highlight equipment and system failures.
+At the launch, it was stated that the party planned to contest more than 70 constituencies then represented by pro-war Labour MPs, including foreign secretary Margaret Beckett, Ruth Kelly, the communities and local government secretary and Jack Straw, leader of the Commons.
+Keys also aimed to stand candidates in parliamentary by-elections.
+Spectre was never registered as a political party with the Electoral Commission, and did not contest any by-elections or any seat at the 2010 general election.